byzer-org/byzer-doc/byzer-lang/en-us/grammar/et_statement.md

 run testData as TableRepartition.`` where partitionNum="5" as newdata;
 ```

 The format is the same as that of `train`.
-It means: run the `testData` dataset and use ET TableRepartition to repartition it, the processed parameter is `partitionNum="5"`, and the final processed table is called `newdata`.
+It means to run the `testData` dataset and use `ET TableRepartition` to do the repartition, the processed parameter is `partitionNum="5"`, and the processed table is called `newdata`.

 ### Predict

 `predict` is related to machine learning predictions.
 For example, in the train example above, users place the random forest model under the`/tmp/rf` directory.
-Users can load the model through the `predict` statement and predict the table `testData`.
+Users can load the model through the `predict` statement to predict the table `testData`.

 The sample code is as follows: